-The UCC21520 is an isolated dual-channel gate driver with 4A source and 6A sink peak current.
+The UCC21520-Q1 is an isolated dual-channel gate driver with 4A source and 6A sink peak current.
 It is designed to drive power MOSFETs, IGBTs, and SiC MOSFETs up to 5MHz.

 The input side is isolated from the two output drivers by a 5.7kV{RMS} reinforced isolation barrier, with a minimum of 125V/ns common-mode transient immunity (CMTI).
-Internal functional isolation between the two secondary-side drivers allows a working voltage of up to $1500V{DC}$.
+Internal functional isolation between the two secondary-side drivers allows a working voltage of up to 1500V{DC}.

 Every driver can be configured as two low-side drivers, two high-side drivers, or a half-bridge driver with programmable dead time (DT).
-A disable pin shuts down both outputs simultaneously when it is set high, and allows normal operation when left open or grounded.
+A disable pin shuts down both outputs simultaneously, and allows normal operation when left open or grounded.
 As a fail-safe measure, primary-side logic failures force both outputs low.